Digital-Grinnell/dlad-blog/content/posts/129-Creating-a-Migration-Collection.md

 ...
 ```

-The `MigrateObject` command was executed a total of 9 times to populate the `migration-test` using the script shown here:
+The `MigrateObject` command was executed a total of 9 times to populate the `migration-test` collection using the script shown here:

 ```sh
 drush -u 1 iduF grinnell:1000 MigrateObject --share --source="grinnell:college-life" --replace="grinnell:migration-test"